samuel-emrys/connect4/README.md

 Personal Note: This was the first programming project I undertook.
 The general structure for the program was provided by Paul Miller, however the implementation of the program is my own.
-This project was completed to satisfy the course requirementsof COSC1076 Advanced Programming Techniques at RMIT University in Semester 2 of 2015.
+This project was completed to satisfy the course requirements of COSC1076 Advanced Programming Techniques at RMIT University in Semester 2 of 2015.

 # Connect 4